cloudfoundry/cf-for-k8s-metric-examples/README.md

 * `kubectl edit namespace cf-system` (and add the label above)
 * `helm repo add stable https://kubernetes-charts.storage.googleapis.com`
 * `helm install cf-for-k8s-prometheus stable/prometheus -n cf-system --set server.podLabels.what\-am\-i=prometheus`
-    * This installs Prometheus in a compatable namespace
+    * This installs Prometheus in a compatible namespace
     * This adds the label that matches the network policy
 * Follow the output to access the Prometheus server